APEC traffic, wet storms, protests: San Franciscans brace for rough week

 The city created a confusing road closure and security zone map for the public on its website.

 Before drivers can even reach SF from Marin County or the East Bay, they will likely be snarled in heavy bridge traffic.
-That’s because Caltrans is closing some lanes on the Golden Gate Bridge and Bay Bridge for four days.
+That’s because Caltrans is closing some lanes on the Bay Bridge for four days.

 The U.S. Secret Service and White House ordered San Francisco to enforce security measures to protect U.S. President Joe Biden and Chinese President Xi Jinping.
 Biden and Xi will attend the APEC summit and meet face-to-face.

-Note: Editor’s note: The article previously misstated that there were going to be road closures on the Golden Gate Bridge.
-The story has been updated to reflect those changes.